thank you for helping us end systemic bias and gender bias in Wikipedia

 Along with Filipino-language films, he made English-language films that became cult classics, like Black Mama, White Mama and The Twilight People and worked with American actors like John Ashley and Pam Grier.
 Romero's films, the National Artist citation stated, "are delivered in an utterly simple style – minimalist, but never empty, always calculated, precise and functional, but never predictable."
 Quentin Tarantino drew on Twilight People as an inspiration for his "grindhouse" homages.

 Romero was born on July 7, 1924 to Jose E. Romero and his first wife, Pilar Guzman Sinco.
 Married to Carolina Gonzales, Romero was also for a time the partner of actress Mila del Sol.
+He had three children, including film director and MTRCB board member Joey Romero.
+Eddie Romero was an alumnus of Silliman University.
 He died on May 28, 2013.
-He was survived by three children, including film director and MTRCB board member Joey Romero.
-Eddie Romero was an alumnus of Silliman University.

 - Si, si, señorito (1947) (writer)